sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread-chronicles/kitchenaid-to-the-rescue.md

 - KitchenAid bowl was almost clean with a few remnants around the sides.
 - The dough was slightly sticky, where holding it for too long would require some effort in getting it off but would generally come off clean.
 It required realtively quick hands to stop it sticking a little olive oil helped to keep it from sticking.
 - The date is 11th May 2018, which may have an effect on end result (can check each month for variances in bread)
+- The second proof started at 11:00 and the temperature in the house was 20.5ºC

 ## Things to change for next time